Oatmeal S'more Cookies Recipe

 - 1 teaspoon baking soda

 - 1 cup (6 ounces) semisweet chocolate chips

 - 1 cup miniature marshmallows

-- 1. In a large bowl, cream the butter, shortening and sugars until light and fluffy.
+- 1. In a large mixing bowl, cream the butter, shortening and sugars.
 Add eggs, one at a time, beating well after each addition.
 Beat in vanilla.
-Combine the flour, baking soda and salt; gradually add to creamed mixture and mix well.
+Combine the flour, baking soda and salt; gradually add to creamed mixture.
 Stir in the oats, chocolate chips and marshmallows.

 - 2. Drop by heaping teaspoonfuls 2 in. apart onto greased baking sheets.
 Bake at 350° for 9-11 minutes or until golden brown.
 Cool for 1-2 minutes before removing from pans to wire racks to cool completely.
 Yield: about 6 dozen.